thescott/learning-docker/README.md

 Little warning here:

-The following is where I am following along with Nigel Poulton's Docker Deep Dive.
+This is where I am following along with Nigel Poulton's Docker Deep Dive.
 If you wish to get a copy here's a link https://www.amazon.com/Docker-Deep-Dive-Nigel-Poulton-ebook/dp/B01LXWQUFF